cressidagp/arcmercs/README.md

 ## Status

 Back in buisness.
 Did a new start.
-At the momment only Soldiers are working but their combat handlers hasn't been implemented.
+At the momment only Soldiers are working but their combat handlers hasn't been implemented yet.

 ## Introduction